Witchcraft and Ghosts

 Not surprisingly given its history of witch craft, the village of Burley is also home to several ghosts.
 The ghost of a cat graces the Coven of Witches shop, a ghost lurks at Burley Lawn and strange noises are often reported in the Queen’s Head pub.

-To find out more about the spooky history that lies within the New Forest why not come down and spend the day exploring and discovering all there is to know about the national park?
+To find out more about the spooky history that lies within the New Forest why not come down and spend the day exploring and discovering all there is to know about the National Park?

 Follow Visit the New Forest on Instagram